404-Server-Not-Found/Raspbian-Power-Loss-Monitor/README.md

 s.quit()
 ```

-Now just save everything, reboot the Pi using "Sudo Reboot" and test the power failure scripts by unpluging the UPS!
+Now just save everything, reboot the Pi using "sudo reboot" and test the power failure scripts by unpluging the UPS!
 If you have any problems, feel free to contact us by going to our website Pretzelcomputers.com